zen-gineer/sheltertech.org/README.md

 Default Region : us-east-1

 ### Deployment to Staging
-Use the Bucket Name you desire below.
 ```bash
 $ yarn update:staging
 ```
 ### Deployment to Production
-Use the Bucket Name you desire below.
 ```bash
 $ yarn update:prod
 ```